C3S-Data-Rescue-Lot1-WP3/Rescued-Data/README.md

 * docs: Documentation / Metadata
 * src: Code used to format the data

+### Data format
 Standard filenames are used for formatted data:

 ```
 <Source_Code>_<Station_Code>_<StartDate>_<EndDate>_<Variable>.tsv
 ```

-We use the [Station Exchange Format](http://brohan.org/SEF/SEF.html) version 0.0.1, which requires one file for each variable.
+Data are formatted into the [Station Exchange Format](http://brohan.org/SEF/SEF.html) version 0.0.1, which implies one file for each variable.

+### Variables
 The following variables are provided:

 * __ta__: air temperature (°C)